dayu11/Differentially-Private-Deep-Learning/language/README.md

 # Reparametrized Gradeint Perturbation (RGP) on Language Tasks

-This code implements the RGP algorithm in
+In this folder, we apply the RGP algorithm to fine-tune the BERT model on four downstream tasks from the GLUE benchmark.